SeniorSA/gitlib/README.md

 **IMPORTANT**: The commit message passed as argument is customized based on the **current branch name**.
 If the branch name match the pattern:
 * b_task_1234: The message will be formatted using the task number 1234.
+* b_PREFIX_1234: The message will be formatted using the task prefix PREFIX and task number 1234.

 IF the commit prefix is `REVERT`, instead of asking for the task number, you'll be prompted to speficy the ID of the target commit (SHA1 hash).